DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

   <li>you must have been living in the UK for 3 or more years before the start of your apprenticeship</li>
 </ul>

-If you are resident in the UK, you may already have a visa or immigration status allowing you to work – for example, a graduate visa.
+<p> If you are resident in the UK, you may already have a visa or immigration status allowing you to work – for example, a graduate visa.
 If you need to apply for another visa – for example, a skilled worker visa – you'll need to do this after you've been given a place on a postgraduate teaching apprenticeship.
 </p>
 </div>